ATPaing/react_light-dark_theme_practice/README.md

 # Light/Dark theme practice

 - This project used styled-components, react, vite
-- The detection of light/dark based on user device and custom changing between the two theme is added.
+- The detection of light/dark based on user-device's setting and custom changing between the two theme is added.